cxspi/Equversible-Square-Numbers/README.md

 ### plot_csv.py

 If you want to test this for yourself, download plot_csv.py and numbers.csv (So you won't have to run the entire calculation yourself)
-The plot is set to be in a logarithmic scale as then the geometric pattern is far more clear.
+The plot is set to be in a logarithmic scale as the geometric pattern is far more visible this way.